FAQs

 How do I know if the items I have are suitable for one of your auctions?

-You are welcome to email photographs to us and one of our expert valuers and auctioneers will be more than happy to provide a valuation estimate on your item, and advice on how best to proceed with selling your piece.
+Feel free to email photographs of your items to us, and one of our experts will be happy to provide an estimate and offer advice on the best way to proceed with selling your piece.

 Can I put a reserve price on my items?